 What are your professional degrees, credentials, affiliations?
 Have you taken any recent educational workshops or classes?

 We've taught all over the world, and won all the big awards.
-But we really don't think about that much anymore.
-What we care about are our clients.
+But we don't dwell on past achievements, because every wedding is a new challenge creatively.

 Is there anything else you'd like to share about yourself?